 Pros of a Balance Transfer

 You can take advantage of a lower credit card interest rate.
-The lower rate is especially beneficial if you currently have a high interest rate on your current credit card.
-Transferring a balance to a credit card with a lower interest rate will give you a chance to make a bigger impact on your credit card debt.
-More of your payment will go toward reducing your credit card balance, instead of towards interest.
+The lower rate is especially beneficial if you currently have a high interest rate on your existing credit card balance.
+Since you'll have a lower interest rate and possibly no finances charges, more of your monthly payment will go toward reducing your credit card balance, instead of towards interest.
 With a long promotional period and high monthly payment, you may even be able to pay off your balance completely by the time the promotional period ends.

 You can move your balance to a credit card with better terms.
-If your current credit card has bad terms – high fees, a short grace period – you can move your balance to a better credit card and close out your old credit card account for good.
+If your current credit card has bad terms – high fees or a short grace period, for example – you can move your balance to a better credit card and close out your old credit card account for good.
 The new credit card may even offer credit card rewards on your new purchases.

 Cons of a Balance Transfer

 Balance transfers can get expensive considering the balance transfer fee and the annual fee if the new credit card has one.
-Before you transfer the balance, you have to factor in the cost of moving your balance and compared to the interest you would pay if you left your balance on your old credit card.
-Leaving your balance on the old credit card may cost less.
+Before you transfer the balance, make sure you factor in the full cost of moving your balance and compared to the interest you would pay if you left your balance on your old credit card.
+Leaving your balance on the old credit card may cost less in the long run.

 A balance transfer could hurt your credit score.
 Applying for and opening a new credit card account can affect your credit score.
 Not only that, your credit score takes a hit anytime you have a credit card with a balance that’s above 30% of the credit limit.
 If you move your credit card balance to a credit card that doesn’t have enough available credit, your credit score could drop.
 The good news is that you can recover lost points by reducing your balance with timely credit card payments each month.